Admsher/Course-Loader/README.md

 # Course Loader
-A web application for AUGSD to provide a platform for the head of department to submit the course load for he upcoming semesters.
+A web application for AUGSD to provide a platform for the head of department to submit the course load for the upcoming semesters.

 # Setting the application on server
 >Clone the repo